rahulk29/sram22/docs/test_chip.md

    When high, SRAMs are enabled by `SRAM_EN`.
    When low, SRAMs are enabled by the SRAM enable Rocket MMIO register.

+There are three modes of test operation:
+* Built-in self-test (BIST).
+Performs at-speed (1 op per cycle) testing of predefined memory patterns.
+* Rocket-controlled testing over memory-mapped I/O (MMIO).
+  Programmable test pattern, but limited speed due to needing to fetch instructions from memory and synchronize TDC output.
+Roughly 5-10 cycles per operation.
+* Testing via scan chain.
+Can scan inputs into registers, then scan out SRAM output.
+  Slow (~1k cycles per op), but does not rely on Rocket or BIST working.

 Note that there are no dual-clock scan chain FFs in the open-source SKY130 PDK.
 (Dual-clock FFs have a scan clock port and an independent system clock port.)